-If like me you are really fed up of walking around Venice and seeing the same fake cheap Chinese made masks and junk glass, which is sold for original Murano, but that from Murano it bears only the label, follow me on this trail, in search of real unique local artisans, who carry on an everyday struggle to create original Venetian products, striving to differentiate themselves and to offer high quality articles, all produced in our beautiful city, all handmade.
+If like me, you are really fed up of walking around Venice and seeing the same fake cheap Chinese made masks and junk glass, which is sold for original Murano, but that from Murano it bears only the label, follow me on this trail: searching for real unique local Venice artisans, who carry on an everyday struggle to create original Venetian products, striving to differentiate themselves and to offer high quality articles, all produced in our beautiful city, all handmade.

 My mission started quite accidentally when I met Marisa Convento of Venetian Dreams, who was such an inspiration with her passion for her beads and her forgotten craft, that she soon got me thinking I should go and look for more people like her.